Titanyl sulfate

 Titanyl sulfate is the inorganic compound with the formula TiOSO4.
-It is a white solid that forms by treatment of titanium dioxide with fuming sulfuric acid.
+It is a white salt that forms by treatment of titanium dioxide with sulfuric acid, either directly or indirectly.
 It hydrolyzes to a gel of hydrated titanium dioxide.
+Characteristic of most titanium(IV) compounds with oxygen-containing ligands, the species also includes oxo ligands.

+Preparation

+A number of methods provide titanium(IV) sulfates.
+One approach begins with K2TiO(C2O4)2*2H2O, which can be obtained from hydrous titanium(IV) oxides.
+This salt is treated with hot aqueous sulfuric acid to degrade the oxalate:

+Structure

 The structure consists of dense polymeric network with tetrahedral sulfur and octahedral titanium centers.
 The six ligands attached to titanium are derived from four different sulfate moieties and a bridging oxide.
 A monohydrate is also known, being prepared similarly to the anhydrous material.
 In the hydrate, one Ti–OS bond is replaced by Ti–OH2.